jbiason/blog/content/thoughts/python-loses-2nd-place-loved-language.md

 types are very flexible and magical -- to the point what most of things actually produce a [Wat](https://www.destroyallsoftware.com/talks/wat).
 By using types, making sure you're not adding a string to an array, a lot of problems suddenly disappear.
-It is no silver bullet, but it fixes a whole class of issues that would popup in production.
+It is no silver bullet, but it prevents a whole class of issues that would popup in production.

 So, in an environment that chaotic things happen, suddenly you have something